nvimdev/lspsaga.nvim/README.md

   highlight `DiagnosticBorder`.
 - `on_insert` default is true it works like the emacs helix show diagnostic in right but in line.
 - `on_insert_follow` true will follow current line. false will on top right
+- `insert_winblend` default is 0, when it's to 100 will completely transparent. the color will changed a little light.
+0 will use the `NormalFloat` group. it will link to `Normal` by Lspsaga.

 You can also use a filter when using diagnostic jump by using a Lspsaga function.
 The function takes a table as its argument.
 It is functionally identical to `:h vim.diagnostic.get_next`.